eccelerators/SimStm/README.rst

 for each instance.

 The SimStm testbench presents a bus and a signal package source file to the user.
-These packages can be customized by the user to add busses, signals, or interrupts to the testbench.
+These packages can be customized by the user to add buses, signals, or interrupts to the testbench.
 All other files shall be used unchanged.
-Eccelerator samples for Wishbone, Avalon, and AXI4lite busses for single read/write accesses are already included.
+Eccelerator samples for Wishbone, Avalon, and AXI4lite buses for single read/write accesses are already included.

-The primary focus of SimStm is to have a **functional** verification of all connected IPs via multiple busses with high coverage in a short time.
-It is **not** prepared to be used to verify the different conditions and sequences of accesses to the busses like other testbenches.
+The primary focus of SimStm is to have a **functional** verification of all connected IPs via multiple buses with high coverage in a short time.
+It is **not** prepared to be used to verify the different conditions and sequences of accesses to the buses like other testbenches.
 However, it could control these testbenches via respective bus adapters.
 Eccelerators uses its own HxS tool to design and generate HW/SW interfaces.
-The patterns used by the generators are verified to work with all circumstances happening on the supported busses all the way to having counterparts in other asynchronous clock domains.
+The patterns used by the generators are verified to work with all circumstances happening on the supported buses all the way to having counterparts in other asynchronous clock domains.
 The generated instances do not have to be verified again at this depth.